alcitech7-oss/lead_extractor_from_text/README.md

 .
 You can customize the regex patterns and the SpaCy model in the main script to adapt to different text formats or languages.

+## ✅ Project Status

+**Project validated and tested in a clean environment** (cloned from scratch).

+- ✔️ Dependencies successfully installed
+- ✔️ Core features validated
+- ✔️ Structure and documentation reviewed
+- ✔️ Ready for use and demonstration

+## 📌 Development History

+- **Initial structure:** Lead extraction with SpaCy and regex
+- **Organization:** Modular code and documentation
+- **Documentation:** Updated README and added `requirements.txt`
-🔮 Future improvements
+- **Final validation:** Project tested and validated from scratch 🔮 Future improvements
 .
 Add support for more file formats (.docx, .pdf)